MyNixOS website logo

 Let $Z$ denote the assigned treatment, $D$ denote the post-randomization intermediate variable, $X$ denote the covariates and $Y$ denote the outcome.
 Define $S = (D(0), D(1))$ as the principal stratum.

-PStrata requires specification of two models.
+PStrata requires specification of two models:

-• S-model: a multinomial model that specifies the distribution of principal strata given covariates $$\log \frac{p(S = s\mid X)}{p(S = s_0 \mid X)} = X \beta^S.$$
+• S-model: a multinomial model for the distribution of principal strata given covariates $$\log \frac{p(S = s\mid X)}{p(S = s_0 \mid X)} = X \beta^S.$$

-• Y-model: a generalized linear model that specifies the distribution of outcome specific to a principal stratum and treatment, given the covariates $$\mathbb{E}[Y \mid X, S, Z] = g^{-1}(X \beta_{s, z}^Y).$$
+• Y-model: a generalized linear model for the outcome specific to a principal stratum and treatment, given the covariates $$\mathbb{E}[Y \mid X, S, Z] = g^{-1}(X \beta_{s, z}^Y).$$

-• exclusion restriction (ER): the ER assumption for principal stratum $S$ assumes that if $D(0) = D(1)$, then $p(Y \mid X, S, Z) = p(Y \mid X, S)$.
+• Exclusion restriction (ER): for principal stratum $S$ where $D(0) = D(1)$, assumes $p(Y \mid X, S, Z) = p(Y \mid X, S)$.

 Example